 If the physical address is not within the same Medicare locality and Medicare has issued a new Medicare number, the provider must complete and submit a Texas Medicaid Provider Enrollment Application to enroll the new location.
-Texas Health Steps Medical and Dental providers must complete an online enrollment application or submit a paper application for each new practice location.
+Texas Health Steps Medical and Dental providers must complete an online enrollment application.